dragonflypl/web-wiki/react.md

 	handleClick = () => {
   	//this.setState({ counter: this.state.counter + 1 });

-    // or safer method: use it if you access previous state value this.setState((prevState) => ({
+    // or safer method - updater function: use it if you access previous state value
+    // The output of the updater is shallowly merged with prevState. this.setState((prevState) => ({
     	counter: prevState.counter + 1
     }));